 In order to contain, heal, and reduce the appearance of symptoms due to rosacea, patients typically rely on a combination of medications, photodynamic treatments, and laser treatments.
 These treatments may include common topical treatments such as antibiotic gels or vitamin-C serums, oral medications, laser treatments such as the VBeam laser, or light therapies such as Red and Blue Light therapy.
 By combining several skin care modalities, Dr. Green can effectively treat and control every case of rosacea.

-- Metrogel, or Metronidazole, is a classic rosacea antibiotic medication which both prevents and treats facial rosacea and redness
+- Metrogel, or Metronidazole cream, is a classic topical antibiotic cream which both prevents and treats facial rosacea and its accompanying redness.

 - Soolantra (Ivermectin) is an excellent choice to treat the inflammatory component of rosacea as well as the redness.

-- Mirvaso (Brimonidine) gel is a topical medication which reduces the blood vessels from rosacea and is used once a day.
+- Mirvaso (Brimonidine) gel is a topical cream which reduces the blood vessels from rosacea and is used once a day.

 - Azelaic acid– is a gel that treats the papule, pustules, and inflammatory component of rosacea.

-- Vitamin C Serum-is an excellent antioxidant and reduces facial redness and rejuvenates the face and is available online here.
+- Vitamin C Serum-is an excellent antioxidant serum, reduces facial redness and rejuvenates the face.
+Dr. Green’s best-selling Vita-C-Serum is available online here.